'True belonging doesn't require you to change who you are; it requires you to be who you are'.

 Who runs Airdrie CultureFest?

 The Airdrie community!
-While Airdrie CultureFest is now housed under and supported by a Board of Directors and non-profit, the event is 100% planned and ran by the incredible cultural organizations, groups, and associations who live and love Airdrie!
-As of February 2025 we have over 30 volunteers dedicating their time to plan the event.
+While Airdrie CultureFest is now housed under and supported by a Board of Directors and non-profit (The Airdrie CultureFest Society), the event is 100% planned and ran by the incredible cultural organizations, groups, and associations who live in and love Airdrie!

 What is the Board's role?

-The Board is made up of 7 repeat-volunteers who are committed to ensuring the success of CultureFest.
-Together, they utilize their personal and professional expertise in grant-writing, fundraising, marketing, community development, and networking to build the logistical framework for CultureFest.
+The Board is made up of 8 repeat-volunteers who are committed to ensuring the success of CultureFest.
+Together, they utilize their personal and professional expertise in grant-writing, fundraising, marketing, event planning, community development, and networking to build the logistical framework for CultureFest.

-Essentially, the Board takes away the administrative and burdensome side of the event, leaving the fun, creative planning and dreaming to the cultural groups and volunteers.
+Essentially, the Board takes away the administrative and burdensome side of the event, leaving the fun, creative planning and dreaming to the volunteers.
 CultureFest is truly a community and team effort.

 Find out how you can be part of our growing team!